forkanaminshaon/forkanaminshaon/README.md

 ###  Data Scientist |  Data Analyst  | AI & Machine Learning Enthusiast

 I’m passionate about **transforming raw data into intelligent insights**.
-From **Excel** and **Google Sheets** for data cleaning and quick analysis, to SQL and MySQL for database querying — every step builds the foundation for deeper exploration with Python and Power BI.
+From **Excel** and **Google Sheets** for data cleaning and quick analysis, to SQL and MySQL for database querying — every step builds the foundation for deeper exploration with Python, Looker Studio and Power BI.
 My goal?
 To bridge the gap between **business decisions** and **data science**.

 ---